sebpalluel/web3-monorepo/README.md

 - [**Keycloak IAM server**](http://localhost:8100/auth/)

-Keycloak Identity and Access Management server is used as a provider for Next Auth.
+[Keycloak Identity and Access Management server](https://www.keycloak.org) is used as a provider for Next Auth.
 The IDP Kit from walt.id is used with the OpenID Connect protocol to create a wallet for each user while using web2 auth from keycloak.
-The login to access the [**administration console**](http://localhost:8100/auth/admin/master/console/#/master) is admin/password
+The login to access the [**administration console**](http://localhost:8100/auth/admin/master/console/#/master) is **admin@boilerplate.com/password**

 ### What's inside?